Cost and Payment Options

 What will the Solar Roof cost?

-When you include the benefits of the solar production, Solar Roof will cost less than a regular roof.
-In fact it may earn you money – as an example, the out-of-pocket cost of a Solar Roof for a typical home in Maryland will be around $52,000, but after considering the tax credit and the value of energy it generates, the roof will actually pay for itself and earn you about $8,000 over 30 years.
+When you include the benefits of solar production, Solar Roof should cost less than a regular roof.
+In fact it may save you money – as an example, the out-of-pocket cost of a Solar Roof for a typical home in Maryland will be around $52,000, but after considering the tax credit and the value of energy that the roof generates, Solar Roof will actually pay for itself and save you about $8,000 over 30 years.

 Here's how we do the math: